 Smithka has a doctorate and a master's degree in philosophy from Tulane University as well as a bachelor's degree in philosophy and a bachelor's degree in biology from the University of North Carolina at Charlotte.
 She specializes in philosophy of science with an emphasis in philosophy of biology; and has published articles in the area of social/political philosophy, particularly concerning war and peace issues.
 Dr. Smithka teaches courses in philosophy of science, epistemology, logic, and introduction to philosophy, including an Honors College section of the course.
 She developed a new course, Philosophy through Science Fiction, which was taught for the first time in the spring semester of 2012.

-She has a book out, edited with Courtland Lewis as part of Open Court Press’ Popular Culture and Philosophy series—Doctor Who and Philosophy: Bigger on the Inside (December 2010).
+More Doctor Who and Philosophy: Regeneration Time, follows Paula's first Doctor Who book, edited with Courtland Lewis as part of Open Court Press’ Popular Culture and Philosophy series—Doctor Who and Philosophy: Bigger on the Inside (December 2010).
 This book is fun and serious philosophy, addressing philosophical issues in the longest-running science fiction show in history, the British series Doctor Who.
 Author-contributors to the volume span the globe.
 Philosophical issues addressed in the book include: personal identity, philosophy of science, ethics, existential concerns, aesthetics, and the impact of Doctor Who on British culture in particular, but human culture more generally.

 She also has another book, Community, Diversity, and Difference: Implications for Peace, edited with Alison Bailey from Rodopi Press (2002).
 This book contains chapters addressing nationalism, identity politics, multiculturalism, democracy, peace-making strategies, among other topics.